Can only a parents become a PTA member?

 Do we need to keep a Membership Roster/List?

 Yes, every PTA needs to keep a list of their members!
-PTA membership chairmen should keep a list of their current members as they join.
+Your bylaws indicate that the Secretary, or other officer, maintain a list of current members.
 Missouri’s NonProfit Law, Chapter 355, Section 355-271 provides that every Missouri nonprofit corporation – like the Missouri State PTA – shall keep a record of members eligible to vote.
 Keep the list updated as new members are enrolled.
 Include the member’s name, address, phone number and child/children’s name(s).
 You may also want to keep the date they enrolled.
 If your PTA can communicate electronically, get email addresses from your members as well.

 Who should have the Membership Roster/List?